 Morning pages hold a fascination for writers.
 Devotees like Francesca Chessa swear by them as a channel for creativity.
 Whereas time-pressed would-be writers like me look on in bafflement and wonder how to find the time to undertake such a practice.
 I go back to original advocates Dorothea Brande and Julia Cameron to find out what’s the deal with morning pages.

 Children’s writer and illustrator Francesca Chessa started doing morning pages in 2006.
 She says: “Almost all my work is born there.”

 I find it pretty amazing that such a simple practice can have this kind of impact.
 I asked Francesca to describe what she does each day:

-“When I am going to write or illustrate a book the morning pages are the occasion to think about my projects at the beginning of the day.
+“When I’m going to write or illustrate a book, I think about my projects at the beginning of the day.
 Writing morning pages help me a lot because I can write or draw what I like and I feel free to put out everything.
 After that I usually feel better and I can start my day.”

 That sounds like an improvement to mainlining coffee and staring at a computer screen first thing in the morning.
 I wanted to find out how to get started so checked out its history.

 Get up and write morning pages